IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

 Job is `Run-IBM-Transformers-Tap-Changers-DGA-4-0-0.Details`and can be checked using the steps below.

 1\.
-Login to Watson Studio, enter the project, and click the `Job` tab, click the job defined in configruation file, and then click `Eidt Configuration`, click `Next` and `Next`, we can see by default it binds to `latest` version and runtime is `Default Python 3.8`, close the eidt page by clicking `X` on the right connor.
+Login to Watson Studio, enter the project, and click the `Job` tab, click the job defined in configruation file, and then click `Edit Configuration`, click `Next` and `Next`, we can see by default it binds to `latest` version and runtime is `Default Python 3.8`, close the edit page by clicking `X` on the right corner.
 ![drawing](/img/apm_8.7/hpu_model_ws_job.png)

 ![drawing](/img/apm_8.7/hpu_model_ws_job_02.png)